Poor Clares: Continental Europe

 Currently there are communities of Colettine Poor Clares in Bruges, Belgium, as well as in Eindhoven, the Netherlands, and in Larvik, Norway.
 There are several monasteries in Hungary, Lithuania and Poland of the Urbanist and Capuchin Observances.

 There are notable Clarissine churches in Bamberg, Bratislava, Brixen, and Nuremberg.
 There also is a small community in Münster, Germany, and a Capuchin monastery in Sigolsheim, France.

 The last six Poor Clare nuns from a convent in Belgium were able to sell their convent by selling luxury vehicles, and move to the South of France.

 The Convent of Saint Clare is located in Burgos, Spain.
 A Poor Clares convent in Belorado ran into conflicts with the Vatican in the 2020s, and ten of their members were excommunicated.
+The Nuestra Señora de los Huertos convent in Siguenza hosts a Poor Clares community.

 France

 There would be six different attempts at establishments in Toulouse, a city in France, as people kept reforming the order.
 After the Black Plague and different wars in Europe, the Poor Clares in Toulouse went from a group of around 80 women to a group of 4.
 As they regrouped and converted people to the order, the remaining sisters ran into a problem.
 Not all of the people who joined the Poor Clares were willing to take vows of abstinence, obedience, and poverty.
 There eventually came a Tordesillas reform, which was spearheaded by Juan 1st.
 This reform gained traction, and other monasteries ended up combining with it and forming the Santa Maria la Real or Santa Clara de Tordesillas.
 Eventually, though, they would be brought under the review of the Observant provincial vicar, and some would be forced to comply with violence.
 It is because of this dissent that the Colettine Reform movement happened.